-- Anne wants to see what the unit types are before commenting need to see this in the bid - Maureen likes the crescent doesn't like flats for elderly above the gym / square needs to be tailored to specific demands / needs - Team \square responded that we will mark this out with them - Linda 🗆 designated area for over 50's 🗆 quiet area - MM \Box because of feedback from residents looking at specific elderly facilities and quieter block - Linda block to suit age group but not sheltered necessarily.
-Likes the design need to elaborate on parking proposals - JC when will we provide the parking we take out parking immediately need to address this - TR we will make it clearer what our temporary proposals are for parking before our long term solution is delivered - Sarah □ likes the proposals for the square in Phase 1, doesn't like car parks behind crescent □ needs explaining through □ need to show how cars / pedestrians / children interact, need to show where the children's play areas are □ ownership of this for young people, ball games etc - Anne sharing facilities with school need to address this - Zora proposals for leaseholders DP responded - All ue want to see your house types thought we were going to see this today, need to address this in our bid as need to see how this will actually work including room sizes, furniture layouts etc - Maria how will they know whether the value of their property will be able to buy them a big enough share, how market fluctuations will impact and how long will it take to get a new property - DP set out some worked examples taking market soundings.
+- Anne wants to see what the unit types are before commenting - need to see this in the bid - Maureen likes the crescent doesn't like flats for elderly above the gym / square - needs to be tailored to specific demands / needs - Team responded that we will mark this out with them - Linda designated area for over 50's quiet area - MM because of feedback from residents looking at specific elderly facilities and quieter block - Linda block to suit age group but not sheltered necessarily.
+Likes the design need to elaborate on parking proposals - JC when will we provide the parking we take out parking immediately need to address this - TR we will make it clearer what our temporary proposals are for parking before our long term solution is delivered - Sarah likes the proposals for the square in Phase 1, doesn't like car parks behind crescent needs explaining through need to show how cars / pedestrians / children interact, need to show where the children's play areas are ownership of this for young people, ball games etc - Anne -sharing facilities with school need to address this - Zora proposals for leaseholders DP responded - All we want to see your house types thought we were going to see this today, need to address this in our bid as need to see how this will actually work including room sizes, furniture layouts etc - Maria how will they know whether the value of their property will be able to buy them a big enough share, how market fluctuations will impact and how long will it take to get a new property - DP set out some worked examples taking market soundings.
 Bad market works in leaseholders favour as the

 - gap between values gets smaller between the existing and the new build. - Sarah concern re what happens if you sell as a leaseholder in Phase 1 then don't buy into Phase 3.
 How can you cover the difference in equity value until point of sale as will have lost out. - DP looking for leaseholders to move only once this would stop the problem.
-A2D also have Shared Ownership and Private Sale stock in borough to help one move or A2D will buy an existing property to assist with this - MB council will clarify on Qu.
-11 question re. accommodating leaseholders in first phase until new properties are ready. - DP a said the one move strategy would sort this out - MH the questions that were asked, we will put the answers to these within our submission - Sarah need to put in details of service charges within the bid, how many lifts, how many entrances, how does it work, how do you get into the properties, need to market clear what our flats / houses will be
+A2D also have Shared Ownership and Private Sale stock in borough to help one move or A2D will buy an existing property to assist with this - MB in terms of specific questions that were raised in writing - the bidders can answer these and put these into an appendix for the residents to read - IJ council will clarify on Qu.
+11 need to be in line with other regeneration schemes. - Linda what are our proposals for opening up the estate to the high street - Brownlow Road - cosmetic improvements - widening on Walsingham Road. - TR discussed options around this - IJ if we can give evidence / plus conditions attached to leaseholder options - Sadj question re. accommodating leaseholders in first phase until new properties are ready. - DP said the one move strategy would sort this out - MH the questions that were asked, we will put the answers to these within our submission - Sarah need to put in details of service charges within the bid, how many lifts, how many entrances, how does it work, how do you get into the properties, need to market clear what our flats / houses will be